 Of the more than 700+ weddings Frank Harlan has created and presided over, dozens have been live steamed all over the world.

-Top 3 Questions about Virtual Weddings
+Top 3 Questions About

 Q: Can me and my partner be at different location than the officiant and/or our witnesses?